andre-gra/cv/README.md

 - **Fullstack Developer**:
   - Fullstack developer for E-commerces, websites and webapps
-    - Frontend:  _Microservices architecture, REST APIs, React, Gatsby, Tailwind css, Sass, Markdown, Strapi_
+    - Frontend & Frameworks: use of _Microservices architecture, REST APIs, React, Gatsby, Tailwind css, Sass, Markdown, Strapi, Vite_ and a lot of others...
-    - Backend: _Java, Maven, NodeJs, bash scripting_
+    - Backend: use of _Java, Maven, NodeJs, bash scripting_
-    - Db: _Oracle, IBM DB2, MySql, ElasticSearch, GraphQl, Amazon AWS_
+    - Db: use of _Oracle, IBM DB2, MySql, ElasticSearch, GraphQl, Amazon AWS, MongoDB_
-    - Infrastructures: _Ubuntu Server, Windows Server, gitLab, gitHub_
+    - Infrastructures: use of _Ubuntu Server, Windows Server, gitLab, gitHub_

 I followed severals projects and products, with international stakeholders in both sales and finance.
 Some examples are:
+  - developing of new web applications built with reactjs
   - feed generating software written from scratch in Java
-  - product maintenance and new features development of a _digital onboarding_ application, built with Microservices Architecture
+  - product maintenance and new features development of a _digital onboarding_ web application, built with Microservices Architecture

 ---

 - **IT specialist**:
-  - Opening of a new marketplace for the BonPrix brand, with management of middleware platform
+  - Opening of a new marketplace channel, with management of middleware platform
     - _Channel Pilot, bindCommerce, feed_
   - Control of the work-flow on new implementations of e-commerce platforms, management of bug priorities
     - _Bug hunting, Jira workflow_